philipxlee/baba-is-you/doc/plan/BACKLOG.md

 3. Movement of blocks via handlers
 4. Observer pattern to listen to model to update the View
 5. Components pattern to establish dynamic rule changes
 6. Rule interpretation via interpreter
 7. Loading of levels from configuration files

 ## GamePlayer - Controller
-1. Handle user input
+1. Act as an API for the View to interact with the Model
+2. Method to request new game state given event (e.g. key press)
+3. Instantiate frontend abstractions based on backend abstractions using reflection
+4. Use Model as a data store to modify as events are given to it by the View

 ## JsonManager - Configuration
 1. Save authoring environment creations into JSON